Coming on day without any events? Click here to check out our daily talks and tours.

 Passed down through the generations were the spoken teachings that served as lessons to the younger generations to ensure their survival into the future.
 Despite today’s world of modern conveniences and industrialization, respect and protection of the land is a way of life still followed today in every aboriginal community across Canada.

-Discover the local history of the Wolastoqi and Mi’kmaq peoples from a unique indigenous point of view while meandering along the tides of the Bay of Fundy.
+Discover the local history of the Wolastoq and Mi’kmaq peoples from a unique indigenous point of view while meandering along the tides of the Bay of Fundy.
+Learn how stewardship of the Earth should look like in a modern world while learning about traditional medicines that were used for thousands of years prior to modern medicine.
 Get back to the Earth and its many gifts while enjoying the spectacular views of the Fundy Trail Parkway.

 Please book in advance to guarantee your reservation.
 Cost is $35 per person.
 This event will occur rain or shine unless your safety is a concern (ex: thunder).
 In the event we need to cancel for safety reasons, a full refund will be issued, and pre-booked guests will be notified by email.

 You will meet First Nations Storytellers guide at P4 to start (and end) the program.

 September 23 @ 10:00 am – 12:00 pm- Fundy Trail Cancer Walk